drnpkr/sdn-lab-assignment/README.md

 ```bash
 /usr/local/lib/python2.7/dist-packages/ryu/app
 ```

+This file can be also located in the [attachments directory](attachments/simple_switch_13.py).
+For the latest version of the file you can check [the official Ryu GitHub repository](https://github.com/osrg/ryu).

 Assuming you want to edit this file using your favorite text editor (definitely vi), you would enter